Parent Handbook

 Picking up Your Child Early

 If your child needs to leave early from school, please come into the office to sign them out.
 Please ensure that any adults picking up your student, are listed on your child’s form.
+We cannot accommodate early dismissal after 2pm unless we are notified by noon that day.

 Play Dates